staabm/staabm.github.io/_posts/2023-07-23-rector-in-legacy-projects.md

 Start with `private` properties and later move on to `protected` ones of `final` classes.
 If you are not sure about nullability, keep using nullable types for now.

+Last add types to `protected` properties of non-final classes and `public` properties.

 I had the most success using the [`PropertyTypeFromStrict*` Rector rules](https://github.com/rectorphp/rector/blob/main/docs/rector_rules_overview.md) first.
 After that try the `TypedPropertyFrom*` rules.